What will your child learn in Year 1? Discover the full PP3 Curriculum at West Sussex prep school Sompting Abbotts

 - Famous People.

-The children will be introduced to simple maps, the globe the United Kingdom and their local environment.
+The children will be introduced to simple maps, the globe, the United Kingdom and their local environment.
 They will learn simple geographical terms and be able to compare town and country.
 They will have a developing understanding of the need to care for the environment.
 They will learn about people who help us.

 Children study French with a specialist French teacher from age 5 upwards.
 The curriculum is oral-based and mostly given in the target language.
 Children learn traditional and modern French songs and take part in many “fun” activities such as role-plays, food tasting and cooking.
 They are introduced to French life and culture in Year 2.

-Children in this age-group and taught by a specialist Music teacher, covering all aspects of the Music curriculum such as singing, playing percussion instruments and listening to music.
+Children in this age-group are taught by a specialist Music teacher, covering all aspects of the Music curriculum such as singing, playing percussion instruments and listening to music.
 In addition they are given opportunities to learn piano, violin and cello with Visiting Music Teachers.
 Children are encouraged to play in Assemblies and in concerts throughout the year.

 The children will be enjoying a variety of activities to develop their skills and awareness of colour, texture, line and form.
 They will use a variety of media such as paint, chalk, pastels, clay and collage.
 They will be introduced to the work of different artists.